 salt + pepper

-Start by making the cashew yogurt: combine the cashews and water in the pitcher of a blender.
+Start by making the cashew yogurt: combine the cashews, water, and probiotic powder in the pitcher of a blender.
 Blend on high for a few minutes, scraping the sides down here and there.
 Purée the cashews and scant 1/2 cup of water until a smooth paste forms.

 Make the yogurt into labneh: Place a fine mesh strainer over a large bowl.
 Line the strainer with a paper towel or coffee filter.
 Scrape the cashew yogurt into the paper towel lined strainer.
 Squeeze the lemon over top and sprinkle with a bit of sea salt.
 Don’t stir it in!
 Cover the bowl and strainer with plastic wrap and place in the fridge overnight.
 The resulting labneh should be quite thick and it should have indentations from the paper towel.
 It is now ready to eat.